Academic Information and Policies

 Stamps and envelopes are sold in the Waldorf Bookstore.

 Books and supplies (notebooks, pens, art supplies, etc.) may be purchased in the University-owned bookstore in Voss Hall, south of The Atrium.
-Stamps, stationery, photo processing, banners, gift items, imprinted clothing, balloon bouquets, and other items are available for the convenience of the students.
+Stationery, banners, gift items, imprinted clothing and other items are also available for students' convenience.
 UPS services are also available.

-1. All organizations or individuals desiring to recruit professionally on campus must register with, and be directed and approved by, the Administrative Coordinator for Student Life.
+1. All organizations or individuals desiring to recruit professionally on campus must register with the Administrative Coordinator for Student Life and be directed and approved by them.

-2. All campus-affiliated organizations or individuals desiring to sell merchandise or services on campus must request and gain approval from the organization’s faculty advisor and the Dean of Students at least five work days prior to the event.
-(Forms are available at the Campus Information Center Desk.)
+2. All campus-affiliated organizations or individuals desiring to sell merchandise or services on campus must request and gain approval from the organization’s faculty advisor and the Vice President of Student Life/Dean of Students at least five workdays before the event.

-3. Non-campus affiliated organizations or individuals whose purpose is selling of merchandise or services are prohibited from this activity on campus.
-Exceptions will be determined by the Dean of Students.
+3. Non-campus affiliated organizations or individuals whose purpose is selling merchandise or services are prohibited from this activity on campus.
+The Vice President of Student Life/Dean of Students will determine exceptions.

-4. All organizations or individuals desiring to distribute printed materials or establish a point of contact with students will clear their activities with the Dean of Students.
-The Dean will indicate where and when these activities may occur.
+4. All organizations or individuals desiring to distribute printed materials or establish a point of contact with students will clear their activities with the Vice President of Student Life/Dean of Students.

 Lost and Found